 “They put us on an island and we had to cross to the riverbank.
 We were freezing to death; even the women couldn’t breathe from the cold water.”

-The water was up to the respondent’s waist.
+The respondent declared that the water was up to his waist.

 Once on the Turkish side, the respondent said: